healthify/homebrew-stale-brews/README.md

 ### Tapping via SSH

-Homebrew, by default, uses HTTPS requests to clone Taps, requiring a username and password.
+Homebrew, by default, uses HTTPS requests to clone Taps, requiring a username and password for private repositories.
 To use SSH instead, you can use git's [`insteadOf` configuration](https://git-scm.com/docs/git-config#git-config-urlltbasegtinsteadOf):

 ```
 git config --global url.'git@github.com:'.insteadOf https://github.com/